Pasteworming/Giving Oral Meds the Easy Way

 Your strength and commitment is needed.
 It’s not all glory and glamour, we know this.
 It’s tough, the entire mule industry requires a winning attitude.
 Your passion for mules will drive you.
 You’re the one that our youth look up to.
 They want to be just like you!
 Your high-profile and notariety is recognized.
 Your character is exceptional and you reflect on your potential and ability to remain positive in the mule industry.
 Stay focused, maintain your integrity, and don’t allow distractions to overcome your own success…the mules need you.

 It’s proven, mules mature physically and mentally at a slower pace than horses do.
 However, being hybrids, it is also proven they are smarter than both their parents.
-Yes, that means they are smarter than the horse (a given, because horses can be forced or bossed around into doing a task) and they are smarter than the donkey, who is a thinking machine in their own species.
+Yes, that means they are smarter than the horse (a given, because horses can be forced or bossed around into doing a task) and they are smarter than the donkey, who is a thinking machine of their own species.

 So, while some mule owners get impatient about the training process, that is when the roadblocks start showing up in their schooling efforts.